StegSchreck/uberpage/README.md

 A simple webpage for displaying a collection of links.
 Each link can have an optional background image, link text, or icon.
 The layout of the links will be generated automatically, depending on the number of links to be displayed.

+For a live demo, you can visit [uberpage.schreck.berlin](https://uberpage.schreck.berlin), for which this project was created initially.

 ## How to Use
 * Fill `data.js` with your items.
 See about possible configuration in the next paragraph.
 * Put the necessary images in appropriate quality at `public/img`.
 Reference them in the `data.js` by filename only, not including the path.
 * Deploy on somewhere.
-I've included a guide for hosting it on AWS.
+I've included a guide for hosting it on [AWS](DEPLOY_ON_AWS.md).
 * Done.

 ### Possible Configuration Values for an Item